shfischer/GA_MSE_PA/readme.md

     `pol_PA_sensitivity_risk_100yrs.csv`: further results from the
     sensitivity analysis for pollack
 -   `pol_PA_components_stats.csv`: exploration of including/excluding
-    elements of the rfb-rule into the optimisation for pollack
+    elements of the rfb rule into the optimisation for pollack
 -   `all_stocks_PA_multiplier_stats.csv`: optimisation towards the PA
-    with only the multiplier of the rfb-rule for all stocks
+    with only the multiplier of the rfb rule for all stocks
 -   `all_stocks_GA_optimised_stats.csv`: combined optimisation results
-    of the rfb-rule for the PA and MSY fitness functions
+    of the rfb rule for the PA and MSY fitness functions
 -   `all_stocks_2over_stats.csv`: results of the 2 over 3 rule for all
     stocks
--   `PA_summary_table_parameters.csv`: optimised rfb-rule
+-   `PA_summary_table_parameters.csv`: optimised rfb rule
     parameterisations

 ## R, R packages and version info